 The Return of Queen Chrysalis (Issues #1-4)

 The changeling fight in the first issue has some great moments.

-And then, of course, there's the fact that she was able to duel Chrysalis, a villainess who was on par with Celestia, on equal footing.
-Not to mention that she was able to WIN!
+Of course, when Twilight's Heroic Second Wind kicks in, she's able to duel Chrysalis, a villainess who was on par with Celestia, on equal footing.
+Not to mention that she ended up winning!

 Of course, as the Season 3 finale reveals, she was destined to become an Alicorn.
-The magic-boosting comet may have allowed her to tap that infinite potential.
+The magic-boosting properties of the Secretariat Comet may have allowed her to tap into her latent potential.

 And prior to all that?
-When Chrysalis first sees how the power-enhancing comet has given Twilight a boost that makes her magical blasts extremely devastating, her wide-eyed reaction is epic.
+When Chrysalis first sees how devastating Twilight's magical blasts can become, her wide-eyed reaction is epic.

 Chrysalis: How...did you...?

-All the epicness Spike and Celestia (and Luna, but not as shown) were up to that prevented them from helping sooner.
+All the epicness Spike and Celestia (and Luna, though we weren't shown her heroics) were up to that prevented them from helping sooner.
 Few things in this world are as glorious as the image of Spike, with an eyepatch, riding Celestia into battle with giant magically enhanced cockatrices.

 Spike: It was awesome.
 I had a trident!

 The Mane 5 overcoming their fears on the moon are all awesome in their own way, but Pinkie Pie gets a special mention by overcoming her nightmare through pure ham.